|

 years ago a memorial was set up, which consists of 80 plaques: the front

-one of the Nazi laws.
-The plaques depict the discrimination and
+of the Nazi laws.
+The plaques depict the discrimination and persecution of

 JEWISH LIFE IN CHARLOTTENBURG